feiyuxiaoThu/nimo-markdown-cv/index.md

 _Research Assistant_<br>
 Worked with Prof. BingYang Cao, on __Thermal management technology and theory in advanced technologies__ project.
-A detailed way is modified to calculated the phonon transmission across the interfaces between III-V semi-conductors based on the Atomic Green's Function method.
+A detailed way is modified to calculated the phonon transmission across the interfaces between III-V semi-conductors based on the Atomic Green's Function method.<br>

 <p>
 An MC Study on Non-Fourier Heat Conduction in silicon films: <br>